alexkampos/alexkampos.github.io/README.md

-Implementation of Crud Project’s UI using HTML,CSS and A bit of JS.
+Implementation of Crud Project’s UI using HTML,CSS and a bit of JS.

 No Back End or Database implementation.
 You can visit the Site here